Are you looking for some useful gold idioms to enhance your English speaking skills?

 - Meaning: something that contains a lot of value.

-- Use In A Sentence: Wow, this book is a gold mine!
-I found everything I need right here.
+- Use In A Sentence: Wow, my grandpa’s attic is a gold mine!
+I found just what I was looking for.

 3. To Have A Heart Of Gold